alpha01/reconquista-timeline/timeline.md

 - 1148 Catalonia The city of Tortosa is captured by Berenguer IV of Barcelona with the aid of crusaders

 # Kingdom of Aragon (1035-1165)
+- 1035-1063 Aragon Illegitimate son of Sancho III of Navarra, Ramiro I of Aragon inherits the County of Aragon from his father.
+Ramiro I of Aragon would elevate his realm into a full independent kingdom.
+- 1063-1094 Aragon Sancho I Ramirez becomes King of Aragon
+- 1094-1104 Aragon Pedro I becomes King of Aragon
 - 1096 Aragon Huesca is captured by Pedro I
+- 1104-1134 Aragon Alfonso I "El Batallador" becomes King of Aragon
 - 1118 Aragon Alfonso I captures the city of Zaragoza with the aid of crusaders
 - 1120 Aragon Battle of Cutanda, Aragonese crusader victory.
 Muslims fail to recapture Zaragoza
 - 1120 Aragon Alfonso I captures the city of Calatayud